 It's easy to fix any mistakes with undo.
 For instance, if you accidentally delete a row, or the data in a row, and wish to restore it.
 To undo an action, either use the keyboard shortcut Ctrl + Z, select the Undo button in the Toolbar, or choose the Undo option in the Edit menu.

 Deleting the Table Header Row

 The Table Header Row cannot be deleted.
-However, you can change the table header row and then delete the previous table header row.
-Table header rows are undetectable by default because table header rows are instrumental to your worksheet, with the table header row itself distinguishing between where the header ends and the table data begins.
+However, you can change which row the table header row is and then delete the previous table header row.
+Table header rows are not deletable by default because table header rows are instrumental to your worksheet, with the table header row itself distinguishing between where the header ends and the table data begins.